 Need a good period film to watch?
-Here are 20 romantic period pieces to choose from for your next girls’ movie night!
+Here are 20 romantic period dramas to choose from for your next girls’ movie night!
+Although they make good “chick flicks,” all of these movies are good quality, with engaging story lines and memorable characters.

 I’m pretty bookish and I certainly don’t advocate spending most of your evenings in front of a TV, but I adore the occasional girls’ movie night!
 I want–and I’d even say I need–these times to connect with kindred spirits and enjoy good stories (and tea) together.